-Employees who believe that they have been subjected to discrimination should contact the Office of the Compliance Officer or the Office of Human Resources.
-The Compliance Officer and the Administrative Director of Human Resources (Administrative Director) are the designated officials responsible for the investigation of discrimination complaints made by employees, for determining if an informal resolution is possible and if it is not possible, for determining if there is sufficient cause for an investigatory hearing to be held to determine whether discrimination has taken place.
-2
+Students who believe that they have been subjected to discrimination should contact the Office of the Dean of Student Services2 for the campus at which the alleged discrimination occurred.
+The Deans of Student Services are the designated officials responsible for the investigation of discrimination complaints made by students and for determining if an informal resolution is possible, and if it is not possible determining if there is sufficient cause for an investigatory hearing to be held to determine whether discrimination has taken place.

-The Compliance Officer and the Administrative Director shall notify each other that a complaint has been made.
-In addition, as documents are received or created by the Compliance Officer during the course of the investigation, copies shall be kept in the Office of the Compliance Officer, where they shall be maintained in a confidential file.
+The Dean of Student Services shall notify the Compliance Officer, Office of Legal Affairs, and the Administrative Director of Human Resources that a complaint has been made.
+In addition, as documents are received or created by the Dean of Student Services during the course of the investigation, copies shall be forwarded to the office of the Compliance Officer, where they shall be maintained in a confidential file.